MKWorldWide/NovaSanctum/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.
+Please also list any relevant details for your test configuration

 - [ ] Unit Tests
 - [ ] Integration Tests
 - [ ] E2E Tests
 - [ ] Manual Testing
+- [ ] Test A
+- [ ] Test B

 **Test Configuration**:
 - OS: [e.g. Windows 11, macOS 14, Ubuntu 22.04]
 - Node Version: [e.g. 18.16.0]
 - Package Manager: [e.g. npm 9.5.1]
 - Browser: [e.g. Chrome 115, Safari 16.5]
+* Node version:
+* NPM/Yarn version:
+* OS:
+* Browser:

 ## Checklist: